 - 1 The Presiding Officer welcomed members to the meeting and apologies were noted as above. - 2 The Presiding Officer reminded Members of the simultaneous translation service for non-Welsh speakers.
-He noted that the next meeting will be via Zoom and interpretation will be integrated. - 3 The Presiding Officer gave a formal welcome to Cllr Ted Latham as the new Leader of Neath Port Talbot Council and Cllr Leanne Jones as the Deputy Leader, also a formal welcome to Cllr Lisa Mytton who is the new Leader of Merthyr Tydfil County Borough Council. - 4 The Presiding Officer noted that this is the final meeting of the WLGA Council before the Senedd Elections and mentioned that among Council members at least three Councillors are standing at the Senedd Elections, Cllr Peter Fox OBE, Cllr Sam Rowlands and Cllr Carolyn Thomas.
+He noted that the next meeting will be via Zoom with integrated interpretation. - 3 The Presiding Officer formally welcomed Cllr Ted Latham as the new Leader of Neath Port Talbot Council and Cllr Leanne Jones as the Deputy Leader and also Cllr Lisa Mytton as the new Leader of Merthyr Tydfil County Borough Council. - 4 The Presiding Officer noted that this is the final meeting of the WLGA Council before the Senedd Elections and mentioned that among Council members at least three Councillors are standing at the Senedd Elections, Cllr Peter Fox OBE, Cllr Sam Rowlands and Cllr Carolyn Thomas.